isomerpages/imda-tradetrust/_solution/Financial Services.md

 <p></p>
 </li>
 <li>
-<p><strong>Automatic documentation processing</strong>
+<p><strong>Trade Financing Processing</strong>
 </p>
-<p>Banks and financiers could also leverage their upgraded systems with TradeTrust
+<p>Banks and financiers could converge physical, financial and document chains.
-set of software components to converge physical, financial and document chains.
 This means making automation of key processes possible like automating validation of documentations, payments and release of funds when conditions are met.
 Identify and authenticity verification makes customer onboarding easy.</p>